innovatrics/smartface-integrations/src/GrpcCamera/README.md

 ![SmartFace Camera config](/assets/GrpcCamera/camera-config.png)

 1. Configure source using custom protocol **sfcam**://ip-address-of-the-gRPC-server:port
-2. Set Detection and Extraction interval in order to process each incomming frame
+2. Set FACE DISCOVERY FREQUENCY and FACE EXTRACTON FREQUENCY to 1ms in order to process each incomming frame

+### Known limitations
+- When discovery & extraction frequency set to 1ms, an extra attention must be paid when sending images to the gRPC stream.
+Full processing usually takes from 150ms to 500ms so you should not sent more than 2 images per second.